 Discover Where Corporations are Getting Taxpayer Assistance Across the United States

 A growing number of state and local governments are disclosing which companies they are giving tax breaks and other subsidies in the name of job creation and economic development.
 Yet much of that information is being disseminated through hard-to-find reports and web pages.
-SUBSIDY TRACKER brings together the information from those far-flung sources--along with unpublished data obtained through open records requests--to create the first national search engine for state economic development subsidies.
+SUBSIDY TRACKER brings together the information from those far-flung sources--along with unpublished data obtained through open records requests--to create the first national search engine for economic development subsidies.

 Each entry identifies the recipient company and, depending on availability, provides data on the dollar value of the subsidy, the program and state or local agency involved, the location of the subsidized facility, and the employment impact of the subsidy.
-Each entry also indicates where the data came from, so the user can go to the original source for more details.
+Each entry also indicates where the data came from, so the user can go to the original source for additional details.
 For more information on the data, see the User Guide.

 Send questions or comments to Good Jobs First Research Director Philip Mattera.